Free Australian Resume Template

 - Writing, editing and search engine optimisation (SEO) skills

-Where relevant, concrete examples of how you gained this skill in a professional environment can add substance to your claim.
-For example Collaboration – Drove a successful partnership with Y as part of my role at Z, leading to an X% increase in sales that quarter.
+Where relevant, provide examples of how you gained this skill in a professional environment.
+For example, for collaboration, you could write: Drove a successful partnership with Y as part of my role at Z, leading to an X% increase in sales that quarter.

 5. Employment history